math218-fall2022/website/content/policies.md

 Labs | 15%
 Exam 1 | 17.5%
 Exam 2 | 17.5%
-Final Project | 15%
+Final Project | 20%
 Participation & Application Exercises | 5%
-Writing Exercises | 5%
-Teamwork | 5%
+Data Visualization Examples | 5%

 Class attendance in lecture and lab is a firm expectation; frequent absences or tardiness will be considered a legitimate cause for grade reduction.